 For specialist circumstances it can be helpful to pay for a mortgage broker.
 Some are amazing and can have refined skills in getting mortgages to fit your particular circumstances.
 Truthfully though, it isn’t always the case.
 This is important to know when thinking about how to save money when buying a home.
 Popular mortgage brokers such as London & Country and online mortgage broker Habito are 100% free.
 Whatever you do, at least check if you could get the same rate for free.

 As we all know, stamp duty is calculated automatically by your solicitors at point of completion.
 If you want to know what you can expect to pay you can calculate your stamp tax here.
 That said, there are some really creative ways to get back your money on stamp tax.
 If you want to know how to save money when buying a home, this is one of the biggest ways.
 For instance, if you’re buying a new build you can see if you could negotiate the cost of the stamp tax into the deal.
+You can check-out all of the new info around the stamp duty freeze here.

 New build providers can offer you a cash incentive of up to 5% of the property purchase price.
 Essentially, your deposit minus cash incentive has to equal 5% or more.
 New build providers will be more inclined to be flexible the closer to completion date that are as they need to sell the property.